Need Your Umbrella Today? How To Predict The Weather

 Some people reckon they can smell rain coming by noticing the scent of flowers more prominent than usual or the smell of the earth hanging in the air.
 For some people, they can feel it in their needs or hands - an ache that’s reacting to oncoming rain.

-In any case, with autumn coming, we predict it’s going to rain at some stage in the next month, and so you’d better make sure you’re armed and ready just in case.
+In any case, with spring coming, we predict it’s going to rain at some stage in the next month, and so you’d better make sure you’re armed and ready just in case.